The All-in-One Owner’s Guide to Workflow Management Throughout the Construction Lifecycle

 As a result, contractors and their subs end up sitting on their hands.
 A lack of transparency and visibility leaves everyone wondering whose court the ball sits in.
 Unless absolutely every single individual contributing on a project is an excellent communicator (impossible), a change order workflow is a nightmare for all involved.

 This is where a project management system fills a major need.
-Every workflow contributor — from the project manager to the contractor to the owner — is able to login to e-Builder and quickly identify which stage the workflow is in.
+Every workflow contributor — from the project manager to the contractor to the owner — is able to login to e-Builder and quickly identify which stage the project workflow is in.
 It will show you whether the design has been approved, change has been submitted, funding has been allocated, or any other customized step the process currently resides in.

 Not only do change orders require consistent communication just to function, it requires material updates to key project documents: a change to the original scope and contracts, updated documentation with justification and impact to cost/schedule, itemized estimate for work and materials, and more.
 Without a project management system in place, the project manager has to manually update, store, and categorize project documents.